Opentrons/opentrons/api/docs/v2/tutorial.rst

 Before You Begin
 ^^^^^^^^^^^^^^^^

-You're going to write some Python code, but by no means do you need to be a Python expert to get started writing Opentrons protocols.
+You're going to write some Python code, but you don't need to be a Python expert to get started writing Opentrons protocols.
 You should know some basic Python syntax, like how it uses `indentation <https://docs.python.org/3/reference/lexical_analysis.html#indentation>`_ to group blocks of code, dot notation for `calling methods <https://docs.python.org/3/tutorial/classes.html#method-objects>`_, and the format of `lists <https://docs.python.org/3/tutorial/introduction.html#lists>`_ and `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_.
 You’ll also be using `common control structures <https://docs.python.org/3/tutorial/controlflow.html#if-statements>`_ like ``if`` statements and ``for`` loops.

 To run your code, make sure that you've installed `Python 3 <https://wiki.python.org/moin/BeginnersGuide/Download>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
 You should write your code in your favorite plaintext editor or IDE and save it in a file with a ``.py`` extension, like ``dilution-tutorial.py``.

+Hardware and Labware
+^^^^^^^^^^^^^^^^^^^^

-If you plan to run your protocol on an OT-2, you’ll want to have it ready with the right kind of hardware and labware:
+Before running a protocol, you’ll want to have the right kind of hardware and labware ready for your Flex or OT-2.

+..
+Placeholders for Flex content that needs links to online manual.

+Flex users should review Chapter 2: Installation and Relocation (**LINK TBD**) in the instruction manual.
+Specifically, see the pipette information in the Instrument Installation and Calibration section (**LINK TBD**).
+You can use either a 1-channel or 8-channel pipette for this tutorial.
+Most Flex code examples will use a `1-channel, 1000 uL pipette <https://opentrons.com/products/flex-pipettes/>`_.

-- `Set up your OT-2 <https://support.opentrons.com/s/ot2-get-started>`_, including `attaching pipettes <https://support.opentrons.com/s/article/Get-started-Attach-pipettes>`_ and `initial calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-the-deck>`_.
+OT-2 users should review the robot setup and pipette information on the `Get Started page <https://support.opentrons.com/s/ot2-get-started>`_.
+Specifically, see `attaching pipettes <https://support.opentrons.com/s/article/Get-started-Attach-pipettes>`_ and `initial calibration <https://support.opentrons.com/s/article/Get-started-Calibrate-the-deck>`_.
 You can use either a single-channel or 8-channel pipette for this tutorial.
-Most code examples will use a `P300 Single-Channel GEN2 <https://shop.opentrons.com/single-channel-electronic-pipette-p20/>`_ pipette.
+Most OT-2 code examples will use a `P300 Single-Channel GEN2 <https://shop.opentrons.com/single-channel-electronic-pipette-p20/>`_ pipette.

-- Prepare the labware you need for serial dilution.
-The code examples will use the following labware definitions, but as long as you have labware of each type you can modify the code to run with your labware.
+The Flex and OT-2 use the same labware for serial dilution.
+The tutorial code will use the following labware definitions, but as long as you have labware of each type you can modify the code to run with your labware.

     - **Reservoir**: `NEST 12 Well Reservoir 15 mL <https://labware.opentrons.com/nest_12_reservoir_15ml>`_ ``nest_12_reservoir_15ml``
     - **Well plate**: `NEST 96 Well Plate 200 µL Flat <https://labware.opentrons.com/nest_96_wellplate_200ul_flat>`_ ``nest_96_wellplate_200ul_flat``